FRCSyn/frcsyn.github.io/README.md

 Sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSf8U80MRf5gk5c0QbGxF76TshaxmThVymeHWXUocSyXRkSiMA/viewform?usp=pp_url) to join FRCSyn.
 The challenge is hosted on codalab at: (link not available yet).

+**The best teams will be invited to contribute to the challenge paper**.

 ### Challenge
 To promote and advance the use of synthetic data for face recognition, we organize the **Face Recognition Challenge in the Era of Synthetic Data (FRCSyn)**.
 This challenge intends to provide an in-depth analysis of the following research questions: